Samagana: Swara of Sāma

 Gāthik songs were hymns in praise of deities and used two notes, e.g. Ni Ni Ni Ni, Sa Sa Sa Sa.

 Sāmic songs for the first time used three notes.
 The word Sāmic is taken to mean three notes.
 The songs were like Ga Ga Re Re Sa Sa Sa.

 Apart from these three basic notes, the singers came across a fourth which they called Swarāntara.
 When they discovered a note lower than the lowest known note they called it Mandra.
 When a still lower note than Mandra was found they called it Atiswāra.
-A higher note determined was called Krushta after Sanskrit root Krush (to scream, speak loudly).
+A higher note determined was called Krishta after Sanskrit root Krish (to scream, speak loudly).
 So the complete Sāmic Saptaka in descending order contains:

 To preserve the Sāmik notes, Raga Sāmeshwari was created.
 Dr. Lalmani Misra first translated the notes M G R S D N P into Shadja gram—S N D P G M R—and then created a Raga which is performed in the evening.